UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit-gui.md

 There is a [known issue](https://github.com/UAlbanyArchives/mailbagit/issues/155) where the GUI does not fully run on Windows using the `mailbagit-gui` command.
 It will boot and lets you enter options but then fails to run when you click "Start."

+The GUI will run on Windows without this issue using the `mailbagit-gui.exe` [executables]({{ site.baseurl }}/exe).

-If you are runnig it natively with python, you can also try creating a file called `mailbagit-gui.py` with the contents:
+If you are running it natively with python, you can also try creating a file called `mailbagit-gui.py` with the contents:

 ```
 from mailbagit import gui